Strategies, research, industry trends — your pulse on the marketplace

 A chatbot uses software to mimic the natural cadence and context of a human conversation.
 These vary from tools that can answer common customer queries to advanced “digital assistants” that make the user feel like there’s a real-life agent on the other side of the screen.

 They can be used on your website and in the messaging platforms your customers already use every day.
-Since they’re fairly quick and easy to implement, chatbots are a popular choice for brands just getting started with conversational commerce.
+Since they’re fairly quick and easy to implement, chatbots are a popular choice for brands just getting started with conversational commerce— chatbots commanded 64% of the market in 2024.

 2. Live chat